obirgul/nlp_spacy/README.md

 # nlp_spacy
-i wrote dummy notes for nlp using scapy - out of topic
+i wrote dummy notes about nlp using scapy for practice(!) - out of topic